 This results in the requirements for developing a mechanism for file transfer.
-FTP is the protocol which runs over TCP/IP for file transfer.
-It also have more functions.
-E.g during the FTP session, the remote directories can be browsed, file on remote machine can be deleted etc. So ftp a kind of terminal where many commands can be executed.
+FTP is the protocol that runs over TCP/IP for file transfer.
+A file transfer application can use the services of protocol for sending and receiving a file.
+It may perform more functions other than transfer.
+E.g., during the FTP session, the remote directories can be browsed, files on a remote machine can be deleted, etc. This makes FTP a kind of terminal where many commands can be executed.

 What is SSH?

 Sftp port number :

-How to use sftp ?
+How to use SFTP?

-Following is the command for checking the sftp server status.
+Following is the command for checking the SFTP server status.